xunilrj/sandbox/sources/javascript/webgpu/Readme.md

 # WebGPU

-If you are old enought and stop to think you will realize that 3D APIs have more two decades now.
+If you are old enough and stop to think you will realize that 3D APIs have more two decades now.
 And they have evolved.

 A new generation is emerging: Vulkan, Metal and WebGPU.